pointnetwork/pointnetwork.github.io/website/docs/general/contributing.md

 slug: ../contributing
 ---

-The wiki was started and is maintained by Point Network.
+This wiki was started and is maintained by Point Network.
 It is an open source project and aims to be the most extensive resource of knowledge on Point Network and the Point Network ecosystem.
 A large part of the material currently focuses on Point Network directly but it is not opposed to covering informational material for community projects.